Contact us

 Malta’s legal framework establishes a graduated hierarchy of attachment to the State, reflecting progressively stronger degrees of presence, rights, and integration, assessed through lawful status, the establishment of genuine links, and public-interest considerations:

-1. Temporary residence – short-term presence or work-based permissions, such as the Digital Nomad Residence Permit or a single work permit.
+• Temporary Residence – short-term presence or work-based permissions, such as the Digital Nomad Residence Permit or a single work permit.

-2. Tax residence – special tax status programmes like GRP, TRP or MRP, providing special fiscal tax rates without permanent settlement.
+• Special Tax Status Residence Programmes like Global Residence Programme, TRP or Malta Retirement Programme, providing special fiscal tax rates without the need of permanent settlement.

-3. Permanent residence – long-term, indefinite residence under the MPRP, offering security and family inclusion.
+• Permanent Residence – long-term, indefinite residence under the MPRP, offering high security of status and family inclusion under one application.

-4. Citizenship under Maltese law – acquired by descent, marriage, or merit, granting full national rights and the ability to pass citizenship to descendants
+• Citizenship under Maltese law – acquired by descent, marriage, or merit, granting full national rights and the ability to pass citizenship to descendants.

 Digital Nomad Residence Permit